drawidgets/drawidgets/README.md

 Auto generate code from your graphical designs.

+Current package is still working in progress, please wait till a stable release after `1.0.0`.

+## Roadmap

 1. Flutter: utilities for widgets, window management, and preview tool.
 2. Rust: utilities for server, database, and search.
 3. Rust: multi-language code analyzer, especially for web preview support.